Wlix13/scripts/readme.md

 ## Contributing

 If you want to contribute to this repository, please contact me.
 I will be glad to see your pull requests.

-## License

-This repository and its contents are licensed under the [MIT License](https://opensource.org/licenses/MIT).